 Neville William Cayley and his Family

 One of the most famous Australian Cayleys is Neville William Cayley (1886-1950), a leading Australian bird painter.
 Tracing his family tree has taken many years of research.
+See the blog post Obfuscations of Bird Painters for more on that.

 His grandfather, Nathaniel Henry Caley, was born in Windsor, Berkshire, England in 1824, and married Emily Dunn in Southwark, London in 1850.
 The couple settled in Norwich, Norfolk, where Nathaniel died in 1867.
 In 1876 Emily married again, her second husband being John Twinch.
 She and Nathaniel had 8 children, all born in Norwich: